 The best digitally transformed businesses, in my opinion, are those that enthuse the employees they already have.
 They’ve managed to convert the naysayers, the change-reluctant and the nervous into forward-thinking ambassadors who are able to adapt and embrace the new opportunities around them.

 In internal comms, as in many other traditional departments, change can be a hard sell.
-New ways to communicate and engage with people have popped up consistently over the last few years, namely software such as Yammer, Slack and HipChat.
+New ways to communicate and engage with people have popped up consistently over the last few years.
+Think of software such as Yammer, Slack and HipChat.
 We’re using cloud services more than ever, and video has become a buzzword on many people’s lips.
 I can add one more highly effective method of communication, and that’s podcasting.

-I actually believe podcasting should be one of the primary channels for creating an engaging and collaborative culture of internal communications, and here’s why:
+I believe podcasting should be one of the primary channels for creating an engaging and collaborative culture of internal communications.
+Here’s why:

 - It’s easy to create.